 Implement your lean manufacturing principles easily by using a live inventory management system for real-time overviews of inventory and operations.

 With that covered, in order to implement cellular manufacturing, your focus should be on mapping value streams and understanding how materials and resources move across your shop floor.
-This is where manufacturing ERP software like Katana can come in handy with its shop floor control features that help you understand and track the patterns.
+This is where cloud manufacturing software like Katana can come in handy with its shop floor control features that help you understand and track the patterns.

 However, Nancy Hyer and Urban Wemmerlöv, who are distinguished production process researchers, note that implementing cellular manufacturing has a “hard” side and a “soft” side.
-The hard side of things being the technology, the machinery, and the processes themselves.
+The hard side of things is the technology, the machinery, and the processes themselves.
 While the soft side is composed of people and the soft skills required to work with the hard side.
 Changing the soft side is often far more difficult than moving heavy machinery and modifying processes.

 However, given the advantages of cellular manufacturing, it could prove well worth the effort to undergo this large change.
 Thankfully, tools like Katana can make optimizing the hard side of cellular manufacturing easier, allowing you to focus your energy on the soft side.
 Get a 14-day free trial and see how Katana can help you optimize workflows and grow your business.